 One "other basic" measure of all the PoMs is "adjusting the water pricing policy in a flexible and efficient way in order to serve the primary target of environmental sustainability and avoiding water wastage" (but not referring to pricing regarding pollution or sewage-related services).
 It remains unclear if this revision of the water pricing policy will also cover agricultural water pricing (when describing the measure GR11/12 also refer explicitly to irrigation water; the other RBMPs do not).
 Some general principles that this revision will be based on are given, but without indicating the specific content so far (the measure is indicated as "short term", thus to be implemented by 2015).
 In this context, there is no discussion or specific measures for dealing with non-metered water consumption in agriculture.
+For GR13/14, it is mentioned that the new irrigation pricing strategy should consider the importance (development and social) of this primary sector, and any price increase should not try to achieve a full cost recovery of irrigation water services if the actual capacity/ability to pay for these services is not feasible (i.e. an analysis of the cost, competitiveness and water pricing elasticity should be carried out for the main crops).
+The new irrigation water pricing schema could apply a mixed pricing system, with a flat rate fee for covering basic costs, and the fluctuating fee based on volumetric charging for covering the fluctuating costs.
+The overall relation between these two should be properly adjusted to prevent irrational water use and water wastage.
+It is concluded that there are potential margins to increase irrigation water pricing in the area without impact on the productivity.

-12.7 Additional measures in protected areas
+1.15 Additional measures in protected areas